 We are not responsible for information gathered by third party web sites.
 You should review any third party sites' privacy policies for details regarding information they gather.
 Any time you are preparing to navigate to a site that is not covered by this Policy, we will indicate at the bottom of the page that you are leaving our site.

 When you select to have your tax refund transferred to your bank account, your refund will be processed on behalf of eFile by the U.S. Treasury.
-You authorize us to disclose your relevant bank information to Republic Bank & Trust Company.
+You authorize us to disclose your relevant bank information to EPS Financial, a division of MetaBank®.
 Your indication within the program that you wish to either deduct your tax preparation fee from your tax refund or have your refund transferred to your bank account as your authorization.
 When you select the option within our program for a bank product (e-collect or Deduct Fee From Refund - DFFR), once your return has qualified for electronic filing we share your name, address, Social Security number, phone number, and other tax related information necessary for Bancorp and EPS Financial Services to provide the requested service.
 Bancorp and EPS Financial Services use the personally identifiable information for the purpose of providing your bank product.

 Information entered into the Tax Calculators is used solely to provide you with estimates of various tax situations.
 The information used in these calculations is not saved.